Six Flags Fright Fest is a seasonal event in October offered by FunEx.

 Our company guarantees to give you discounted tickets to your favorite attractions at the best price.
 For the past 30 years, we have offered the cheapest tickets and passes possible and great corporate benefits to thousands of companies.
 Buy your tickets now to enjoy the biggest discounts in the industry!

-Here’s the perfect part: company sign up and individual registration are totally free.
+Here’s the perfect part: company sign up and individual registration are totally free with your employee access code (EAC) or with your work email address.
 Yes, reading that again will not change the words.
 It is free!
 After registration, you can enjoy huge discounts on theme parks, water parks, museums, zoos, aquariums, and outdoor and indoor adventures!

 Frequently Asked Questions: